2024 MARKS THE 100thYEAR OF KANEOHE HIGASHI HONGWANJI MISSION

 Dear Dharma Members and Friends:

-Thereafter, we will continue to have Sunday Dharma gatherings with a new monthly format which will include: interpersonal exchanges, Question and Answer sessions on Buddhist concepts, guest speakers, and book club discussions.
+We are continuing our Sunday Dharma gatherings at Kaneohe Higashi Hongwanji with a new monthly format which will include: interpersonal exchanges, Question and Answer sessions on Buddhist concepts, guest speakers, and book club discussions.

 Hope to see you soon…here’s our schedule for April and May: